rowanmanning/dream-date/README.md

 ### Creating a calendar

 The `createCalendar` function accepts a single argument which is a calendar schema object.
-I don't have time to document that _right_ now (ahem it's in alpha) but it written as [JSON Schema] so maybe you can look in [`lib/schema/calendar.json`](lib/schema/calendar.json).
+I don't have time to document that _right_ now (ahem it's in alpha) but it written as [JSON Schema] so maybe you can look in [`lib/schema/calendar.json`](lib/schema/calendar.json) (or the `calendar/schema` folder).

 ```js
 const MyExcellentDate = createCalendar({